grafana/mimir/docs/configuration/arguments.md

   max_inflight_push_requests: 10000
 ```

-When running Cortex on Kubernetes, store this file in a config map and mount it in each services' containers.
+When running Mimir on Kubernetes, store this file in a config map and mount it in each services' containers.
 When changing the values there is no need to restart the services, unless otherwise specified.

 The `/runtime_config` endpoint returns the whole runtime configuration, including the overrides.
 In case you want to get only the non-default values of the configuration you can pass the `mode` parameter with the `diff` value.

-## Ingester, Distributor & Querier limits.
+## Ingester, distributor, and querier limits.

-Cortex implements various limits on the requests it can process, in order to prevent a single tenant overwhelming the cluster.
+Mimir implements various limits on the requests it can process, in order to prevent a single tenant overwhelming the cluster.
 There are various default global limits which apply to all tenants which can be set on the command line.
 These limits can also be overridden on a per-tenant basis by using `overrides` field of runtime configuration file.

 The `overrides` field is a map of tenant ID (same values as passed in the `X-Scope-OrgID` header) to the various limits.
 An example could look like: